imarc/objtk/README.md

 #### Layouts

-While entities constitute the veneer of a component, layouts separate out the placement of various child elements or entities with respect to one another.
-Layouts are defined separately from entities such that one can easily change the placement of various elements or child entities within an entity without touching or working around the veneer.
+While attributes constitute the veneer of a component, layouts separate out the placement of a component's child elements or structures with respect to one another.
+Layouts are defined separately from attributes such that one can easily change the layout of a component without affecting the overall style.

 File: `resources/styles/assets/layouts/title.css`
 ```scss
 .title {
 	margin-bottom: 1em;
 }
 ```

-Just as with entities, a parent can overload its child's layout:
+Just as with attributes, a parent can overload its child's layout:

 File: `resources/styles/assets/layouts/item.css`
 ```scss
 .item {
 	& .title {